eunsaemy/python_quic/README.md

 # python_quic

-## A simple Python QUIC Library and DFS Application demonstration
+## A basic QUIC Python Library and Distributed File System Application demonstration

 ### Install cryptography and rsa using the commands